nathan-gaede/weekend-jquery-salary-calculator/README.md

 Create an application that records employee salaries and adds salaries up to report monthly costs.

+For this application, the end user will be able to add elements to the DOM.
+The problem solved was calculating and displaying monthly costs using the value of annual salary.

+The way the problem was solved was to create a function to append a table on the DOM using the .append() jQuery built-in.
+To display a total monthly cost, the .text() function was used to move the annual cost divided by 12 for each employee to the DOM.
+The .text() function was used instead of append to overwrite the previous monthly totals when new employees were added to the table.

+The button functionality was handled by an on click handler in the readyNow function.
+One handler was for the submit button (to add employee data), the other handler was for the delete button to delete an employee row from the table.
+The delete button function utilized the "$(this).parent().parent().empty();" code to find the grandparent of the delete button in the HTML and empty the <td></td> in the "employee-data" table.

+If monthly costs exceeded $20,000 code was written to say if monthly totals > 20000, "$('#monthly-expenses').addClass("red");".
+A class .red {
+    background-color: red;
+}
+was added to the CSS to complete this funtionality.

 - [x] Create HTML file (index.html)
 - [x] Create stylesheet (style.css)
 - [x] Create js file (client.js)